mccutcheonlab/FED_RT/README.md

 ##### RTFEDPi is the Raspberry Pi variant of the classic ([RTFED](https://github.com/mccutcheonlab/FED_RT/tree/main)) and  is an open-source versatile tool for home-cage monitoring of behaviour and fiber photometry recording in mice.
-The RTFEDPi comes with 3 separate GUIs including RTFED(PiOS), RTFED(PiCAM) and RTFED(PiTTL).
+The RTFEDPi comes with 3 separate GUIs including RTFEDPi(Basic), RTFED(PiCAM) and RTFED(PiTTL).
 This system is developed as a home-cage setup to incorporate [FED3](https://github.com/KravitzLabDevices/FED3/wiki) units with TDT [RZ10](https://www.tdt.com/docs/hardware/rz10-lux-integrated-processor/) photometry processor for TTL-locked brain recording or to couple with USB cameras to capture event-triggered videos of behaviour.